ethemutku/IssueTAG/README.md

 ## Monitoring Deterioration

-A mechanism to monitor the performance of IssueTAG is important because such a mechanism not only increases the confidence of the stakeholders in the system, but also helps determine when the underlying classification model needs to be recalibrated by, for example, retraining the model.
+A mechanism to monitor the performance of IssueTAG is important because it not only increases the confidence of the stakeholders in the system, but also helps determine when the underlying classification model needs to be recalibrated by, for example, retraining the model.

 To this end, we use an online change point detection approach, called Pruned Exact Linear Time (PELT) (Killick et al. 2012).
 In a nutshell, PELT is a statistical analysis technique to identify when the underlying model of a signal changes (Truong et al. 2018).
 In our context, we feed PELT with a sequence of daily assignment accuracies as the signal.
 The output is a set of points in time (if any) where mean shifts.
 PELT, being an approach based on dynamic programming, detects both the number of change points and their locations with a linear computational cost under certain conditions (Killick et al. 2012).

 ```
 monitor_performance.ipynb is the script to monitor the performance of the issue assignment system.